kondratyev-nv/Resume/README.md

 ### __Yandex__
 #### __Software Engineer__<br/>Sep 2017 - Present

-Our team develops Java backend services for Beru and Bringly e-commerce marketplaces that provide core functionality such as user carts, order checkouts, payments, customer notifications, APIs for internal components and public APIs for shops.
-We built it with Spring Framework, JDBC and jOOQ, PostgreSQL database, Zookeeper, and other technologies.
+Developing Java back-end services for Beru and Bringly e-commerce marketplaces that provide core functionality such as user carts, order checkouts, payments, customer notifications, APIs for internal components, and public APIs for shops.

  * Leading various projects focused on improving customer experience
- * Analysing business requirements, providing solutions and time estimations
+ * Analyzing business requirements, providing solutions and time estimations
  * Developing new features, fixing bugs, refactoring, testing, and reviewing code
  * Providing mentorship to new team members